Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

 Chelsea will be more active in allowing players to leave in January, with the club open to offers for midfielders Ross Barkley and Lewis Baker as long as the current injury situation does not worsen.

-Another player who could be on the move is teenage striker Bryan Fiebema, with a rising number of clubs having shown an interest in signing the Norway youth international either on loan or in a permanent deal.
+Another player who could be on the move is teenage striker Bryan Fiebema, with an increasing number of clubs expressing an interest in signing the Norway youth international either on loan or in a permanent deal.

 Former academy star Charly Musonda, meanwhile, will begin speaking to new clubs over a free transfer in January after recovering from the knee injury nightmare that has ruined his young career thus far.